 The most ridiculous part of the “Should You Believe in the Trinity?” booklet was when it began to quote patristic sources to support its assertions.

-On pg 7 under the heading “What the Ante-Nicene Fathers Taught,” quotes from Justin Martyr, Irenaeus, Clement of Alexandria, Tertullian, Hippolytus and Origen were presented as if these men were Jehovah’s Witnesses who believed in a supreme God and archangel Michael called Jesus.
+On page 7 under the heading “What the Ante-Nicene Fathers Taught,” quotes from Justin Martyr, Irenaeus, Clement of Alexandria, Tertullian, Hippolytus and Origen were presented as if these men were second century Jehovah’s Witnesses who believed in a supreme God and archangel Michael called Jesus.

 Justin Martyr, who died about 165 C. E., called the prehuman Jesus a created angel who is “other than the God who made all things.”
-He said that Jesus was inferior to God and “never did anything except what the Creator … willed him to do and say.” (p 7)
+He said that Jesus was inferior to God and “never did anything except what the Creator … willed him to do and say” (p.
+7)

-But he also said: ” [the] Son who also, being the first begotten Word of God, is even God.”
-(First Apology, LXIII cited in The Ante-Nicene Fathers, 1994, 1:184)
+But he also said: ” [the] Son who also, being the first begotten Word of God, is even God” (First Apology, LXIII cited in The Ante-Nicene Fathers, 1994, 1:184).

 Irenaeus, who died about 200 C.E., said that the prehuman Jesus had a separate existence from God and was inferior to him.
 He showed that Jesus is not equal to the “One true and only God” who is “supreme over all, and beside whom there is no other.”

 “We have already shown from Scripture that not one of these sons of Adam is called ‘god’ in the proper sense of the term or named ‘lord’.
-But that He (Jesus) is Himself, in His own right, beyond all men who have ever lived, God and Lord and king Eternal, and Incarnate Word, proclaimed by the prophets, the apostles, and by the Spirit Himself” (Against Heresies III, 6, P 419)
+But that He (Jesus) is Himself, in His own right, beyond all men who have ever lived, God and Lord and king Eternal, and Incarnate Word, proclaimed by the prophets, the apostles, and by the Spirit Himself” (Against Heresies III, 6, p.
+419)

 While Irenaeus argued against the modalist heresy by stressing that Jesus was a different person from God the Father, he never taught that he had a “separate existence from God.”

 Clement of Alexandria, who died about 215 C. E., called God “the uncreated and imperishable and only true God.”
-He said that the Son”is next to the only omnipotent Father” but not equal to him. (p 7)
+He said that the Son”is next to the only omnipotent Father” but not equal to him. (p.
+7)